dbtreasure/zig-bpe/README.md

 ## Recent Changes

-- Added unit tests to verify the compression and expansion algorithms' functionality.
+- Added unit tests to verify the compression, expansion, and decoding algorithms' functionality.
 - Made key functions public to allow testing from external modules.
 - Updated the implementation to handle simplified UTF-8 encoding and decoding.